 “Consider working with an influencer in Los Angeles and an influencer in New York to see how each would style the look,” she continues.
 “Clearly, the styling would be different since the weather in those two locations is drastically different in October.
 This way, your consumers can be inspired on how they should style the coat depending on where they live.”

 Always tie back to the larger mission.

-Find brand ambassadors who have interesting, genuine, and niche backgrounds.
+Find brand ambassadors with genuine and niche backgrounds.

 - Why did you start the brand?